SunStarSys/www/content/essays/power.md

 ### Fallout

-It’s not voodoo to get the epidemic to start moving away from exponential growth- that means it’s running into some environmental resource constraints: some natural, like geographic divides, or the infected population no longer being contagious after a period of time; and some manmade, like a developed and deployed vaccine, or mass voluntary quarantine.
+It’s not voodoo to get an epidemic to start moving away from exponential growth- that means it’s running into some environmental resource constraints: some natural, like geographic divides, or the infected population no longer being contagious after a period of time; and some manmade, like a developed and deployed vaccine, or mass voluntary quarantine.